What are your hours?

 Where are you located?

-Chief Counseling provides online services to Idaho, Nevada, and Washington via the Zoom and Alma platforms.
-I chose these because they’re so easy to use and minimize the familiar frustrations of other online platforms.
+Chief Counseling provides online services to Idaho, Nevada, New Mexico, and Washington via the Zoom platform.
+I chose this because it’s easy to use and minimize the familiar frustrations of other online platforms.

 Is virtual therapy as good as in-office therapy?